Johnw7789/Elektra-Auto-Checkout/README.md

 ##### Requires Go 1.7
 ``go get github.com/ffeathers/Elektra-Auto-Checkout``

-Use ``go mod tidy`` if issues arrive with some of Elektra's imported modules.
+Use ``go mod tidy`` if issues arise with some of Elektra's imported modules.

 ## Getting Started
 Below is some example usage of the Amazon module.
 You can find additional examples for other sites in the [examples]() directory.